computational-cell-analytics/micro-sam/doc/installation.md

 - [From source](#from-source) for setting up a development environment to use the development version and to change and contribute to our software.
 - [From installer](#from-installer) to install it without having to use mamba (supported platforms: Windows and Linux, only for CPU users).

+You can find more information on the installation and how to troubleshoot it in [the FAQ section](installation-questions).

 ## From mamba

 [mamba](https://mamba.readthedocs.io/en/latest/) is a drop-in replacement for conda, but much faster.